Interactions between new mobility concepts and urban space

-Using examples from Germany and Europe, Barbara Lenz will show in the lecture which ideas and options are behind the term "new mobility concepts" and which framework conditions are necessary for their success, but above all for the expected effect on public space and traffic in the city.
+Using examples from Germany and Europe, Barbara Lenz described in her lecture which ideas and options are behind the term “new mobility concepts” and which framework conditions are necessary for their success, but above all for the expected effect on public space and traffic in the city (lecture in German).

 Barbara Lenz was Director of the DLR Institute for Transport Research in Berlin until the beginning of 2021.
 At the same time, she taught and researched as a professor of transport geography at Humboldt University in Berlin.
 Her more recent research focuses on the acceptance of new technologies in the transport sector, especially automation, the transformation of the transport sector and informal transport in developing countries.

 She has been involved in various national, European and international bodies for years, such as the 6th EU-US Transport Research Symposium “Socio-economic Impacts of Automated and Connected Vehicles” in 2018, the EU Transport Advisory Group and the EU Advisory Board on Gender Issues; she is currently a member of the EU Mission Board on Climate Neutral and Smart Cities.
 Since 2019, she has chaired one of six working groups of the German National Platform for the Future of Mobility and is a member of the Expert Commission on the Federal Government’s Monitoring Report “Energy of the Future”.